0xPeterPan/0xPeterPan/README.md

 - 👋 Hi, I’m @0xPeterPan
 - 👀 I’m interested in Web dev and recently I got into Web 3.0
 - 🌱 I’m currently learning
-Solana dev after I have done some projects with Solidity on Ethereum samrt contracts - NFT collection - NFT game
+Solana dev after I have done some projects with Solidity on Ethereum smart contracts - NFT collection - NFT game
 - 💞️ I’m looking to collaborate on Web 3.0 dev
 - 📫 How to reach me
 I'm on Twitter @PeterPanYes